cyberklezmer/marketsim/gabi/README.md

 To run the neural strategies, you need to install libtorch.
 Download the C++ version of PyTorch here: https://pytorch.org/get-started/locally/
+.
+Then, unzip it directly into content root, so you have `./PATH_TO_MARKETSIM/libtorch/`.

 For example:
 ```